-- Configure Hyper-V – checking you have the skills to create and configure virtual machine settings, virtual machine storage, and virtual networks.
+- This will prove that you have the skills to create and configure virtual machine settings, virtual machine storage, and virtual networks.

-- Active Directory – you’ll need to install domain controllers, as well as create and manage
+- You’ll need to be able to install domain controllers, as well as create and manage

-The competencies measure by Microsoft’s Networking Fundamental certification include:
+The competencies measured by Microsoft’s Networking Fundamental certification include:

-- Understanding network infrastructures – understanding the concept of internet, intranet, and extranet, as well as understanding local area networks, wide area networks, wireless networking, and more.
+- Showcase your understanding of the concept of internet, intranet, and extranet, as well as understanding local area networks, wide area networks, wireless networking, and more.

-- Understanding network hardware – you’ll need to know all about switches, routers, and different types of connecting cables and their properties.
+- You’ll demonstrate your in depth knowledge of switches, routers, and different types of connecting cables and their properties.

 Ensuring the security of computers, both in the home and at work, is more important than ever.
 Microsoft’s Security Fundamentals certification makes sure you’re ready by testing your knowledge in these areas:

-- Understanding security layers – as well as core security principles you need to understand the difference between a computer’s physical security, Internet security, and wireless security.
+- You’ll show you understand the core security principles you need to understand the difference between a computer’s physical security, Internet security, and wireless security.

-- Understanding network security – working with dedicated firewalls, network isolation, and protocol security.
+- You’ll have the ability to work with dedicated firewalls, network isolation, and protocol security.

-- Understanding security software – this covers client protection, email protection, and server protection.
+- This covers your ability to understand client protection, email protection, and server protection.